IceHogs still in playoff position despite 3-game skid

 By Jim Hagerty

-ROCKFORD – The Rockford IceHogs hit the halfway point o the 2019-2020 season this week and were in are sitting in for fourth place in the Central Division.
+ROCKFORD – The Rockford IceHogs hit the halfway point of the 2019-2020 season this week and are currently in fourth place in the AHL’s Central Division.

 “We’re sticking together,” coach Derek King said of his club that’s been depleted because of NHL call-ups and injuries.
 “We are working hard.
 And if you work hard, good things will happen.
 And they’ve been happening for us.”